twinstar6980/Twinning.Documentation/english/question.md

 		> This directory can only be accessed if the application has obtained full access permission of the external storage.
 		>
 		> This directory is actually a mapping of `/data/media/<user>`.
-When accessing files through the `/storage/emulated/<user>` path, the access performance will be reduced due to the influence of FUSE, and the access permission is hard-coded to RW, and the file cannot be executed as a program; files can be accessed via the `/data/media/<user>` path, which is not affected by FUSE, but ROOT permissions are required.
+When accessing files through the `/storage/emulated/<user>` path, the access performance will be reduced due to the influence of FUSE, and the access permission is hard-coded to RW, and the file cannot be executed as a program; files can be accessed via the `/data/media/<user>` path to bypass FUSE, but ROOT permissions are required.

 * `iPhone`